 Why Confidence Comes From Understanding

-Once I understood what was happening, the fear disappeared.
+Once you understand what was happening, the fear disappeared.

 A stripped drain plug isn’t the end of the world — it’s just a problem that needs the right approach.